yuxev/SM_API/README.md

 - File I/O read/write operations explained and safety notes: Documented
 - Learning-focused guidance for migrating to DB and next steps: Documented

-If you'd like, I can also add a sample `users.json` starter file, or implement example DTOs/controllers in `src/` and run the project to verify behavior.
-What would you like next?